Do you have a habit of setting measurable goals for yourself?

 Try again!

-We are a data-driven business and we make fact-based decisions.
+We're a performance-oriented, data-driven business, and we make fact-based decisions.

 What are our financial measures?